AgHHL/gHHL2024/hhlprover/README.md

   * combination of traces
   * Inference rules for parallel between continuous assertions and discrete assertions

-### BigStepInterruptParallel1.thy and BigStepInterruptParallel2.thy and BigStepInterruptParallel3.thy
+### BigStepInterruptParallel1.thy, BigStepInterruptParallel2.thy and BigStepInterruptParallel3.thy
   * combination of traces
   * Inference rules for parallel between interrupt assertions